dbihar/ptm_assignment/README.md

 ### Installing requirements:

 	$ pip3 install -r requirements.txt
+	$ pip3 install tensorflow==2.7.0

 ### Image loader GUI:

 	$ python3 image_gui_loader.py

-	Result will be shown in messagebox
+	Result will be shown in a messagebox

 ### Draw GUI:

 	$ python3 draw.py

-	Result will be shown in messagebox
+	Result will be shown in a messagebox

 ### Web app: